Bureau of Economic Analysis (BEA)

 The BEA’s mission is: “The Bureau of Economic Analysis (BEA) promotes a better understanding of the U.S. economy by providing the most timely, relevant, and accurate economic accounts data in an objective and cost-effective manner.”
 BEA

-Its collected data are used to assess the economy’s health, to see if the economy is growing or in a recession, and assist policymakers and business leaders in making better informed decisions.
+Economists and policymakers use its collected data to assess the economy’s health, to see if the economy is growing or in a recession, and assist policymakers and business leaders in making better-informed decisions.
 Gross domestic product is the most widely viewed figure provided.
 The BEA also compiles production, income, and trade figures that are needed to calculate the United States’ GDP.
 Businesses may proceed with capital investments after learning that the GDP grew more than expected.
-The Federal Reserve may choose to wait to increase the federal funds rate upon learning that the economy’s GDP did not grow.
+The Federal Reserve may wait to increase the federal funds rate upon learning that the economy’s GDP did not grow.
 The BEA’s Economy at a Glance

 provides an excellent summary of the economy.